team1432/team1432.github.io/README.md

 6. Click **Commit**
 7. Go to **[Travis CI](https://travis-ci.org/team1432/team1432.github.io)**
-8. Wait until it goes **green** or **red**.
+8. Wait until it goes <strong style="color:green">green</strong> or <strong style="color:red">red</strong>.
 If it goes green, it passed.
 If it goes red, it means there was an error.
 Scroll through the log to try to figure out what went wrong.
 It **will fail** if there are spelling errors.

 ## Publising a Post (Making it visible on <http://team1432.github.io/blog>)